KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 The user is off course free to select any of the three described problems.

 Any questions?
-Contact: maarten.afschrift@kuleuven.be, tom.vanwouwe@kuleuven.be, antoine.falisse@kuleuven.be or friedl.degroote@kuleuven.be.
+Contact: dhruv.gupta@kuleuven.be, maarten.afschrift@kuleuven.be, tom.vanwouwe@kuleuven.be, antoine.falisse@kuleuven.be or friedl.degroote@kuleuven.be.

 ## Installation Instruction